dmbdesignpdx/grouped-svg-sprite/home.md

 ## The External SVG

-Here is our simple svg that we want to become a sprite:
+Here is our simple SVG that we want to become a sprite:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 100 100">